julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 - **Type I error**: False positive
 - **Type II error**: False negative

 Being able to differentiate between these types of errors is important for determining what metric to optimize for.
-The business objective will dictate which error type is more imporantant.
+The business objective will dictate which error type is more important.

 For example, with the [breast cancer dataset](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer) a false positive would mean that someone without cancer tested positive whereas a false negative would be someone with brest cancer who tested negative.
-In this situation the reprecrussions of not diagnosing someone with breast cancer are more severe than misdiagnosing someone without breast cancer.
-The metric chosen to evaluate the machine learning model should be biased toward finding more cancer than letting cancer go undiagnosed.
+In this situation the repercussions of not diagnosing someone with breast cancer are more severe than misdiagnosing someone without breast cancer.
+The metric chosen to evaluate a machine learning model that predicts cancer vs not cancer should be biased toward finding more cancer than letting cancer go undetected.

 [Email spam detection](http://archive.ics.uci.edu/ml/datasets/Spambase) on the other hand, is the opposite.
-While a false positive still means that non-spam was identified as spam and a false negative means that spam was not identified as spam, the consequences are different.
-Here including a good email in the spam folder has higher reprecussions than letting some spam through.
+While a false positive still means that non-spam was identified as spam and a false negative means that spam was incorrectly classified as not spam, the consequences are different.
+Here including a good email in the spam folder has higher repercussions than letting some spam through.
 The metric here should be biased toward ensuring most or all good emails are retained instead of catching all spam.

+One of the issues to watch out for with classification problems is **imbalanced classes**.
+This happens when one class is much more prevalent than the other.

+When classifying the result of a [chess game](http://archive.ics.uci.edu/ml/datasets/Chess+%28King-Rook+vs.+King-Pawn%29) there will always be 1 winner and 1 loser, which results in a 50/50 mix of classes.
+In the spam example above, it is highly likely that the amount of spam will be much lower than the amount of good spam.
+If only 5 spam emails are received for every 100 emails, then spam only makes up 5% of the data and thus has imbalanced classes.

+The rate of occurrence of the target value (ex: 5 spam emails for every 100 emails) is called **prevalence**.
+Knowing the prevalence is important in classification to help address class imbalance issues as well as gauge a baseline rate to improve upon over random guessing.

 ## The Options

-The confusion matrix, and most of the metrics that can be calculated from it, can be found on the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) Wikipedia page.
+The confusion matrix, and most of the metrics that are calculated from it, can be found on the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) Wikipedia page.
 Keep it handy to see how each metric fits with the four confusion matrix values.

 ![Confusion Matrix](https://raw.githubusercontent.com/julielinx/datascience_diaries/master/img/metric_explanatory_chart.PNG)

 For the purposes of organization, I'm going to break the metrics into four categories.
 I haven't seen anyone else break them up this way, but I have to have some kind of structure to list them out.

-The categories are based on the population they pull from (ie the denominator - the number on the bottom if it's been a minute since your last math course), which can be seen in the Wikipedia chart.
+The categories are based on the population they pull from (ie the denominator - the number on the bottom of a fraction if it's been a minute since your last math course), which can be seen in the Wikipedia chart.

 -  Based on the total population - the two boxes in the upper right corner of the Wikipedia chart and some extras
   - Prevalence